integritee-network/sgx-setup/README.md

 ## Requirements
 * Ansible v2.8 is required on your HOST (provisioner) system.
 * You must have `sshpass` installed on your HOST (provisioner) not on the GUEST (machine(s) being provisioned).
-* The GUEST machine must be on Ubuntu
+* The GUEST machine must be on Ubuntu 20.04 or 18.04
 * SGX must be enabled in your BIOS

 ### Before starting